✓ Former Prosecutor & Public Defense Lawyers

 8. Hire a qualified criminal defense lawyer asap

-When your freedom, personal & professional life are on the line, it is critical to hire a skilled criminal defense lawyer to intervene fast and early to aggressively defend your case and work on trying to get the case dropped before it even goes to court.
+When your freedom, personal & professional life are on the line, it is critical to hire a skilled criminal defense lawyer to intervene fast and early to aggressively defend your case and try to get the case dropped before it even goes to court.

 Choose an attorney you feel comfortable with that is very knowledgable about criminal defense.
 The attorney should be honest and not give you false hopes or exaggerated claims of success.
 Given the serious consequences of convictions, a highly skilled criminal defense lawyer can be the most important investment you make in your life.